Index

 The Strumica Carnival is a centuries-old tradition of the town under the Tsar's Towers and is directly connected to the religious festival Trimeri [ held each year within the "Trimeri" days, that is at the beginning of the Lenten Fast ].

-Web Portals / Macedonian Search Engine / Directory
+Web Portals / Macedonian Directories

 Chamber of Commerce Macedonia